 Any business at risk of any wrongdoing should have a whistleblower policy.
 So, to put it more simply, all businesses need a whistleblower policy.

 Not only does a whistleblower policy outline what happens once a whistleblower report is made, but it also goes a long way towards creating an open and transparent relationship between the business and its employees.
-Although the law does not require employers to have a whistleblower policy in place, the existence of one showcases the employer’s commitment to lawfully and correctly addressing the concerns of its workers.
+Although the law does not require employers to have a whistleblowing policy in place, the existence of one showcases the employer’s commitment to lawfully and correctly addressing the concerns of its workers.

 Benefits of having a whistleblowing policy